jshahid21/Telco-Customer-Churn-Prediction-with-Keras-Tuner/README.md

 *   Neural networks are powerful models for classification tasks.
 *   Hyperparameter tuning can significantly improve the performance of a neural network by finding the best configuration for the model.

-The best model we found achieved an accuracy of approximately {{accuracy}} on the test data.
-This means that the model can correctly predict whether a customer will churn about {{accuracy*100:.2f}}% of the time on unseen data.
+The best model we found achieved an accuracy of approximately 0.7981520891189575 on the test data.
+This means that the model can correctly predict whether a customer will churn about 79.82% of the time on unseen data.

 ## Ways to Improve